vinhtrinhtud/ColorToolVT2024/README.md

 It is to calculate/optimize all colour spectra and others like LED and conventional light sources.
 The professional calculates are absolutely different from the current actions and career.

-It is Version 1.0 - 2024 created after Dr. Trinh have left ALSVV - TU Darmstadt and operates it in the private role in this direction.
+It is Version 1.0 - 2024 created after Dr. Trinh have left ALSVV - TU Darmstadt and he operates it in the private role in this direction.

 There are 11 items in the structure of this software including:
 	1-File 			            	2-Setting				3-Corner Color TCSs